Eficent/manufacture-reporting/mrp_bom_structure_xlsx_total/README.rst

 =====================================

-This module extends the functionality of the MRP capabilities of Odoo, and allows you to export total of last childhood products needed of the BOM structure to MS Excel .XLSX format.
+This module extends the functionality of the MRP capabilities of Odoo, and allows you to export total of last childhood products needed on the BOM structure to MS Excel .XLSX format.
 It also mantain units correctly.